Sumukha1496/maskdata/README.md

 ```

 ## Mask fields in a JSON
+<b> NOTE: This is an old functionality.
+For more flexibility and single masking call to mask different types of data in the json object, start using the new maskJson2() function - [Mask JSON fields](#mask-json)</b>

 This method masks the field value if present in the given object.
-This is an old functionality.
-For more flexibility and single masking call to mask different types of data in the json object, star using the new maskJson2() function.
 ```javascript
 const MaskData = require('./maskdata');